base/base/docs/specs/experimental/alligator.md

 and checkpoint data from the token contract to its own state.
 After copying the data, the `Alligator` MUST update the `migrated` mapping to reflect that the address has been migrated.

 Before updating the subdelegation, the `subdelegate` function MUST check the validity of the subdelegation rule.
+Specifically, the function MUST check that the `allowance` field of the rule does not exceed the total voting power of the delegator if the `allowanceType` is `Absolute`.

 When updating the subdelegation, the `subdelegate` function MUST override any previous subdelegation of the `msg.sender` to the `_delegatee`.
 Afterwards, this function MUST emit a `Subdelegation` event with the given function parameters.